jrief/django-admin-sortable2/README.rst

 interface.
 It thus makes it very easy to integrate with existing models and their model admin interfaces.

 The admin interface slightly modifies the list view of a sortable model.
-Next to the select action box, a draggable area is added to each entry line.
-The user than my click on an item and drag that item vertically to a new position.
+Next to the action checkbox, a draggable area is added to each entry line.
+The user than may click on any item and vertically drag that item to a new position.

 .. image:: docs/listview.png

-If an item shall be moved to another page, this can easily been done by selecting them though the action box and using a predefined action on the drop down menu.
+If one or more items shall be moved to another page, this can easily been done by selecting them though the action checkbox, followed by using a predefined action from the pull down menu on the top of the list view.

 Build status
 ------------